Skip to main content

 Configuration

-2. <worktreePath>/.daintree/config.json: worktree-level config, scoped to a single branch.
+2. <worktreePath>/.daintree/config.json: worktree-level, scoped to one branch.

-The config file has two shapes.
 Use the singular resource key for a single environment:

 {